How to Get Rid of Fungus Gnats in Microgreens (And Prevent Them)

 Understanding their biology helps you break their reproductive cycle:

-Research shows that adults can live up to 10 days and lay up to 200-300 eggs at a time in the moist top layer of the soil, or grow medium, these eggs will typically hatch within 4 days and the complete life cycle takes about 3-4 weeks Wikipedia.
+Research shows that adults can live up to 10 days and lay up to 200 to 300 eggs at a time in the moist top layer of soil or grow medium.
+These eggs typically hatch within 4 days and the complete life cycle takes about 3 to 4 weeks.

 Here's what that means for you:

-• Eggs (4-6 days): Laid in the top ½ inch of moist growing medium
+• Eggs (4 to 6 days): Laid in the top ½ inch of moist growing medium

-• Larvae (about 2-3 weeks): Live in the top 2 inches of medium, feeding on fungi, organic matter (seed shells, plants), and roots
+• Larvae (about 2 to 3 weeks): Live in the top 2 inches of medium, feeding on fungi, organic matter (seed shells, plants), and roots

 • Pupae (about 4 days): Transform near the surface

-A single female can produce 100-300 eggs, which explains why small infestations can explode quickly if conditions remain favorable.
+A single female can produce 100 to 300 eggs, which explains why small infestations can explode quickly if conditions remain favorable.

 Prevention: Your First Line of Defense

 The best strategy against fungus gnats is preventing them from establishing in the first place.
-Here are science-backed prevention methods:
+Here are science-backed prevention methods.
+For a broader look at common microgreen problems, see our top microgreen growing mistakes guide.

-Fungus gnats thrive in consistently wet growing conditions.
+Fungus gnats grow well in consistently wet growing conditions.
 They're attracted to moist soil and damp organic matter where they lay their eggs.

 The most effective control method?
-With soil or coco coir, allow the growing medium to dry between watering, especially the top 1 to 2 inches, as allowing the surface to dry will kill eggs and larvae Colorado State University.
+With soil or coco coir, allow the growing medium to dry between watering, especially the top 1 to 2 inches.
+Allowing the surface to dry will kill eggs and larvae.

 Practical application for microgreens:

-• Use bottom watering whenever possible with trays, such as 10x20 trays
+• Use bottom watering whenever possible with trays, such as our 10x20 trays or 7x14 OTG Microgreen Tray Kit

 • Allow the surface layer to dry slightly between waterings with soil and coco coir